Extended restraining order sought against Spears' ex-manager

 Updated

-FILE - In this Jan.
-31,2008, file image made from video, Sam Lutfi leaves UCLA medical center after visiting Britney Spears in Los Angeles.
+FILE - This April 12, 2018, file photo shows Britney Spears at the 29th annual GLAAD Media Awards in Beverly Hills, Calif.
 A Los Angeles judge is set to consider whether to extend a temporary restraining order taken out in the name of Spears against her former manager.
-The hearing Thursday, June 13, 2019, on the restraining order against Lutfi is a resumption of one that began on May 28, with lawyers for Spears' intending to show that tweets and texts from Lutfi to Spears and her family are doing her emotional damage. less
+The hearing Thursday, June 13, 2019, on the restraining order against Sam Lutfi is a resumption of one that began on May 28, with lawyers for Spears' intending to show that tweets and texts from Lutfi to Spears and her family are doing her emotional damage.
+(Photo by Chris Pizzello/Invision/AP, File) less

-FILE - In this Jan.
-31,2008, file image made from video, Sam Lutfi leaves UCLA medical center after visiting Britney Spears in Los Angeles.
-A Los Angeles judge is set to consider whether to extend a temporary ... more
+FILE - This April 12, 2018, file photo shows Britney Spears at the 29th annual GLAAD Media Awards in Beverly Hills, Calif.
+A Los Angeles judge is set to consider whether to extend a temporary restraining order ... more

 Image